 That’s all folks.
 There will be plenty to unpack from the Rice baseball 2019 season in the coming days.
 Rice was projected to finish top four in the conference in the preseason and that’s exactly where they ended.

 This was a hot-and-cold baseball team which had some incredible highs and felt the lowest of lows.
 The Owls will bring back a lot of bullets in 2020 and the future remains bright.
-2019 didn’t end how this team would have liked, but coach Matt Bragga’s work is only beginning.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+2019 didn’t end how this team would have liked, but coach Matt Bragga’s work is only beginning.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.